igorbrites/centrify-aws-cli-utilities/README.md

 4. Open the Powershell prompt in Administrator mode.
 5. Run command " Set-ExecutionPolicy Unrestricted " to enable the scripts.
 6. Run [System.Net.ServicePointManager]::SecurityProtocol and check for TLS12 in the resulting output.
-7. Run command " .\CentrifyAuthenticate.ps1 –Tenant <Tenant.centrify.com> -Location “\absolute_path\.aws\credentials” ”
+7. Run command " .\CentrifyAuthenticate.ps1 –Tenant <Tenant.centrify.com> -Location “ USER_HOME/.aws/credentials” ”
 8. Enter your Centrify credentials for authentication.
 Note: Credentials may be a MFA per user configuration.
 9. Once authenticated, all authorized AWS applications are listed.
 10. Choose an application by entering the number of the application.